 The name of the square – Spanish square, was given to it in 1995.
-The city of Mostar gave the name in honor of 21 killed Spanish troops at UNPROFOR in the war in Bosnia and Herzegovina.
+The city of Mostar gave the name in honour of 21 killed Spanish troops at UNPROFOR in the war in Bosnia and Herzegovina.

 Spanish Square is also connected with the biggest park in the city called Park Zrinjevac.
-All of this makes it perfect place for tourists to come, take a rest and to enjoy the peace.
+All of this makes it the perfect place for tourists to come, take a rest and to enjoy the peace.
 Besides that, there you will often find children’s laughter, people singing, dancing, skateboarding and doing many other things.

 Beautiful Old Gymnasium building

 The main building that is dominating the Spanish square is one called Gimnazija Mostar.
 It is also known as Stara Gimnazija (Old Gymnasium).
 The construction of this beautiful building was finished in 1902, and it was one of the oldest and most elite schools in ex Yugoslavia.
-For a long time it carried a name after a most famous poet in Mostar history – Aleksa Šantić, but nowadays is referred to as Old Gymnasium.
+For a long time, it carried a name after a most famous poet in Mostar history – Aleksa Šantić but nowadays is referred to as Old Gymnasium.

 This building was built in Moorish Revival architectural style also known as Neo-Moorish style.
 It has many decorations inspired by the Alhambra palace in Spain.
 Today, it is also listed as one of the national monuments so make sure to check it out.

 The Old Gymnasium building is surely a great sight to see.
-In the colors of the sun, it will bring you the true spirit of Mostar as one of the sunniest cities in Europe.
+In the colours of the sun, it will bring you the true spirit of Mostar as one of the sunniest cities in Europe.